Category Archives: Uncategorized

 The importance of organised Data Centre cabling

-“Nice Cabling” Is Not Just About Looking Good
+Why Organised Data Centre Cabling Is Not Just About Looking Good

+Organised data centre cabling is not just about making racks look neat.
 Over the years, I’ve shared a lot of before-and-after photos on LinkedIn: cable refreshes, server room tidy-ups, new rack builds, fresh installs and data centre work.

 And most of the time, the reaction is the same.